How To Cure and Preserve Olives at Home: 5 Methods Explained

 One of the simplest ways to cure olives is by curing them in water solution.
 For this method, all you need is a large container and cold water, and of course, some ingredients are required for a brine, but I’ll discuss that later.

 People mostly like to cure olives in water to reduce the bitter taste of olives, so they’re easily edible.
-Curing olives in water removes a percent of oleuropein, giving the olives a milder taste.
+Curing olives in water removes a percentage of oleuropein, giving the olives a milder taste.
+According to the University of Florida’s Institute of Food and Agricultural Sciences, oleuropein is the primary phenolic compound that makes raw olives extremely bitter, and water soaking gradually leaches it out of the fruit.

 Ingredients needed: